Vibe Coding for PMs

 What "Initializing" Actually Does

-• TypeScript: Sets up a "spell-check" for your code that catches errors before you run the app.
+• TypeScript: Sets up a "spell-check" for your code that catches errors before you even run the app.

 • CLAUDE.md: A special file where Claude stores "memory" about your project goals and rules.